Last updated on: June 25, 2018 By Ethan Green

-Sleep hygiene can be extremely effective, but you do need to be willing to put a little effort into changing your sleep habits.
+Sleep hygiene can be very effective, but you do need to put some consistent effort into changing your sleep habits to reap the rewards.

 The more of them you put together, the more likely it is that you’ll see the complete picture of a good night’s sleep.

 Some techniques can take time to really make a difference.
-For example, getting up at the same time can take a week or two to help reset your bedtime.
-The key is to stick with it and give the techniques time to bear fruit.
+The key is to stick with them and give the techniques time.

 1) Get up at the same time every day

-If you only try one technique, make it this one.
 The secret is to always get up at the same time, even if you don’t fall asleep at the same time.
-Gradually this helps you stabilize your bedtime too.
+Gradually this will help stabilize your bedtime too.

-If your sleep pattern is currently out of control you might find it useful to read the more detailed article about resetting it:
+If your sleep pattern is currently out of control, you might find it useful to tackle it.